addama/ff_sim/README.md

 A combatant is created with these four qualities, each randomized.
 Races and Archetypes each have a layer of stats which can be zippered together (along with miscellaneous mods) into a singular stat.
 With the exception of Gender, each quality has a corresponding Ability.

-For example, let's create a new Combatant: `var gary = new Combatant('left', 0, 'rangedInt', 'fire', 'troll', 'male')` The Combatant constructor recognizes that the combination of 'fire' element and 'rangedInt' archetype should be called a 'Pyromancer'.
+For example, let's create a new Combatant: `var gary = new Combatant('left', 0, 'healer', 'fire', 'troll', 'male')` The Combatant constructor recognizes that the combination of 'fire' element and 'rangedInt' archetype should be called a 'Pyromancer'.
 It also sees that Gary is both 'fire' element and 'troll' race, which it knows is called a 'fire troll'.
 This is displayed to the user as "Gary, Fire Troll Pyromancer".

 Abilities
 ---------